Domestic Politics in the Era of Superpower and Empire

 Disclaimer: This chapter summary is personal work and an invitation to read the book itself for a detailed view of all the author’s ideas.

-By definition, an empire dominates, and the United States does effectively impose a superior-inferior relationship, both militarily and economically, on the international stage.
-But unlike other empires in history, it does not rule or occupy foreign territories for several generations.
-Its imperial concern is primarily economic and the military is, in this regard, just one of the means to be used.
-If, consequently, the United States is (still) a “superpower,” its power, says Sheldon Wolin, is “‘projected, at irregular intervals over other societies rather than institutionalized in them.
+By definition, an empire dominates, and the United States effectively imposes a militarily and economically superior-inferior relationship on the international stage.
+However, unlike other historical empires, it did not need to rule or occupy foreign territories for several generations.
+Its imperial concern is primarily economic, and the military is, in this regard, just one of the means to use.
+Consequently, says Sheldon Wolin, the United States’ power is “‘projected, at irregular intervals over other societies rather than institutionalized in them.
 Its rule tends to be indirect, to take the form of ‘influence,’ bribes, or ‘pressure.'”

 "The Secret History of the American Empire," by John Perkins.